prpercy/Trading-App-using-Python/README.md

 >
 ><img width="460" alt="SELL" src="https://user-images.githubusercontent.com/111557486/196828663-55599347-d83b-459d-881c-fad02437fa01.png">

 >The next available option is to perform Stock Analysis.
-Terminal will prompt to include Ticker for stock to analyze.
+The terminal will prompt to include a Ticker for stock to analyze.
 >
 ><img width="422" alt="STOCKANA" src="https://user-images.githubusercontent.com/111557486/196829580-89236507-f27c-4896-af68-2a330d9056f4.png">

-talk about correlation and volatility and sharpe ratios
+>The panel dashboard will open promptly.
+In the dashboard, a chart with the correlation, volatility, Sharpe ratio, Sortino ratio, Covariance, Beta, and Alpha values can be viewed.
+The historical data for the past 5 years of stocks, portfolio, and markets were turned into a dataframe.
+By combining the closing price of each data frame, a 'returns' dataframe is created.
+Using the standard deviation, the annualized standard deviation can be calculated.
+From there, the rolling standard deviation for the past 30 days is calculated.
+Covariance and Variance was calculated from returns.
+Beta was calculated by dividing covariance/variance.
+Annualized average returns was calculated by taking the average of returns and multiplying by number of trading days.

 ---